chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 \

-In sum, centering of predictor variables is often performed in moderation analyses, but does not affect the variance explained by the model, the evidence (i.e., the BF) for the model, nor the direction (positive/negative) of the associations in the simple slopes analyses (because it doesn't change the slope).
+In sum, centering of predictor variables is often performed in moderation analyses, but does not affect the variance explained by the model, nor the evidence (i.e., the BF) for the model, nor the direction (positive/negative) of the associations in the simple slopes analyses (because it doesn't change the slope).
 Centering can be desirable to aid interpretation of the coefficients of individual predictors and can reduce multicollinearity.